UnlegitSenpaii/csgo-utility/README.md

-# csgo-utility ~ CS:GO Smoke Lineups Repository
+# csgo-utility ~ CS:GO Utility Lineup Repository

-**This repository is a collection of smoke lineups for CS:GO.
+**This repository is a collection of utility lineups for CS:GO.
 The lineups are organised based on tick rate, map, and side (T or CT).**

-This project aims to provide a comprehensive collection of smoke lineups for popular maps in Counter-Strike: Global Offensive (CS:GO).
-Inspired by professional players and strategies, these smoke lineups can give you a competitive edge in your gameplay.
+This project aims to provide a comprehensive collection of utility lineups for popular maps in Counter-Strike: Global Offensive (CS:GO).
+Inspired by professional players and strategies, these utility lineups can give you a competitive edge in your gameplay.
 Whether you're a beginner looking to improve your skills or an experienced player seeking advanced tactics, this project has you covered.

 ## Contribution
 [Read Here](CONTRIBUTING.md)